 Latin America Correspondent

-Multimedia journalist based in Colombia - focus on Latin America, social and cultural issues, and human rights.
+Multimedia journalist focussed on Latin America, social issues, and human rights.

-Bylines in the Times, the Telegraph, Colombia Reports, RightsInfo and various UK local news outlets; interviewed live by Sky News about events unfolding in Buenos Aires.
+Bylines in the Times, the Telegraph, Colombia Reports, Culture Trip, RightsInfo and various UK local news outlets.
+Interviewed live by Sky News about events unfolding in Buenos Aires.

 My research and analysis on politics and human rights has been quoted in the Guardian, Time Magazine, and by the UN Special Rapporteur on Freedom of Expression.